dvitanov/lorevc/docs/deciding-to-fundraise/company-vc-fit.md

 Of course, you’d very much like to have all companies succeed, but history shows that most companies fail.
 Indeed, it is not uncommon in venture capital to have 30% of your portfolio fail outright and another 30% return 2-3x (which is not enough to make an overall compelling fund return as per calculations above).
 And those statistics might even be worse in real life.

 That means it’s all about the top third of your portfolio.
-And in real life it is actually often about the top 1-2-3 companies that your hypothetical fund invested in.
-VCs need those top companies to grow very large very quickly.
+And in real life it is actually often about the top 1-2-3 companies that your hypothetical fund invested in. **A very simple way to think about it is that, to have a successful VC fund, your top investment should return the entire fund by itself.** That is why VCs need those top companies to grow very large very quickly.
 Otherwise, the math simply doesn’t pan out and the VCs themselves are out of business.

 This power law extends to VCs themselves.
 At least half of VCs don’t beat the market.
 While the top 10-20 VCs consistently generate superior returns.

-The dynamics described above have a number of implications for fundraising, which I explore in Phase II - Fundraising.
+The dynamics described above have a number of implications for fundraising, which I explore in [Phase II - Fundraising](/phase-ii-fundraising).

 ### Choose Your Fundraising Strategy Wisely

 Internet forums are full of stories of disappointed founders, who ran into all sorts of issues with their VC investors.
 While there are definitely plenty of bad actors out there, in many instances the issue boils down to fundamental lack of compatibility.

-As described above, VCs are forced due to their own business fundamentals to look for companies that can turn out to be extreme outliers.
-VCs are looking for diamonds in the rough, which they boost with unthinkable amounts of capital, in order to reach the coveted unicorn status.
-It’s okay for most bets to not work out - as long as a few make it very big.
-If you are aligned with such a goal - despite all the risks and challenges - then by all means go partner with a VC.
+As described above, **VCs are forced due to their own business fundamentals to look for companies that can turn out to be extreme outliers.** VCs are looking for diamonds in the rough, which they boost with unthinkable amounts of capital, in order to reach the coveted unicorn status.
+It’s okay for most bets to not work out - as long as a few make it very big. **If you are aligned with such a goal - despite all the risks and challenges - then by all means go partner with a VC.**

-But if the VC model isn’t right for you or your startup, then don’t do it.
-You are simply setting yourself up for failure, frustration, and disappointment.
+**But if the VC model isn’t right for you or your startup, then don’t do it.** You are simply setting yourself up for failure, frustration, and disappointment.
 And there are alternatives, including bootstrapping with salary / savings / consulting revenue, crowdfunding, government grants, loans, and more.
 VC is definitely not the only, let alone the “right” way.
 As a founder, it is your responsibility to decide which path to pursue and how to navigate its pros and cons.